 Here are the three best online cryptocurrency portfolio trackers:

-Cointracker is the newest portfolio tracker on the market, and I think it’s the most promising one.
+Cointracker is the most complete portfolio tracker on the market.
 They have automatic import from exchanges built-in, and the interface is very clean.
-Their support is fantastic, and best of all, everything is free.
+Their support is fantastic, and best of all, everything is free for those with few transactions.
 This is the system I would have built if I had to build a tracker myself.

 Cryptocompare has a clean interface, and while it doesn’t have any exchange integrations (meaning you have to enter all trades manually), it does give you a very clear idea of how your portfolio is performing.
 You can also add more than one portfolio.